|

 What

-I have come to realize is to creating a happy
+I have come to realize is that creating a happy

 customer is a monumental task.